epublication/data-model/docs/authentication.md

 either with a single, uniform pattern (one place to configure the secret in any HTTP client) — mirroring the GitHub/GitLab personal-access-token model.

-## Current state in the spec

-The `External_OpenAPI_Spec.json` analyzed for this documentation does not yet define two separate security schemes.
-It currently declares a single global security requirement (`oauth2`), applied to **every** operation — including the public-zone endpoints, which are meant to be unauthenticated.
-This matches previously identified spec defects:

-- **D11** – public endpoints incorrectly appear to require an M2M token.
-- **D7** – an `openid` scope is requested on a client-credentials flow, which doesn't make sense for M2M access.

-The target security schema (two schemes, assigned per operation) has been discussed but is not yet reflected in the spec version analyzed here.

-## ✅ Resolved: which credential does announcement submission actually use?

-The announcement **submission** endpoint,
-`POST /interface/v1/announcements/submission`, lives under the path prefix `/interface/v1/**` — the **restricted zone**, secured with M2M OAuth2
-client credentials, not the personal API key.
-This is now confirmed.

 ### Planned mechanism: Technical Users (Publishing Entity self-service)

 > **Status: planned, not yet live.** Target: **early October 2026**